By Santi — Head Van Engineer — December 9, 2025

 Van Life Essentials — Why Power Planning Matters

-If you’re planning a build, van life essentials start with a clear power plan.
-Your battery bank, charging strategy, and inverter define how far you can roam off‑grid and how reliably your systems run.
-A good design balances weight, cost, and independence while keeping safety front and center.
-This guide walks through battery chemistry, alternator limits, solar sizing, inverter selection, wiring basics, and a short troubleshooting flow so you can make confident choices for a weekend rig or a full‑time build.
-Expect practical examples and straightforward tradeoffs — no fluff.
+If you’re planning a build, van life basics start with a clear power plan.
+Your battery pack, charging setup, and power converter define how far you can roam off‑grid and how reliably your systems run.
+A good design keeps weight, cost, and freedom in check while keeping safety front and center.

 Typical power needs on the road (lighting, fridge, charging devices, AC vs no AC)